kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

 Tutorial for calculation of vertical transition level
 -----------------------------------------------------

-We here illustrate how to calculate the vertical transition level (VTL) with an example of an oxygen vacancy in MgAl2O4.
+Here, we illustrate how to calculate the vertical transition level (VTL) using the example of an oxygen vacancy in MgAl₂O₄.
-For the calculation of the VTL, we need to apply special correction scheme, here we call it the GKFO correction.
+To calculate the VTL, we apply a specific correction scheme, here referred to as the GKFO correction.
-Please read
+For further details, please refer to:

 `T. Gake, Y. Kumagai*, C. Freysoldt, and F. Oba, Phys.
-Rev. B, 101, 020102(R) (2020).
+Rev. B, 101, 020102(R) (2020) <https://link.aps.org/doi/10.1103/PhysRevB.101.020102>`_
-<link.aps.org/doi/10.1103/PhysRevB.101.020102>`_
-for details.

-Assuming that the defect calculations in MgAl2O4 based on the PBEsol functional have been done already as introduced in the tutorial and one further wants to calculate the photo-absorption energy caused by excitation of an oxygen vacancy localized state in the neutral charge state to the CBM.
+We assume that defect calculations for MgAl₂O₄ using the PBEsol functional have already been performed as introduced in the tutorial, and we now aim to compute the photo-absorption energy corresponding to the excitation of a localized state associated with a neutral oxygen vacancy to the CBM.

-We here assume the following directory structure.
+The following directory structure is assumed:

 ::